 Removal of part of the breast

-Many women have surgery to remove the area of DCIS, with a border of healthy tissue around it.
-This is called a wide local excision (WLE) or breast conserving surgery, or sometimes a lumpectomy.
+Many women have surgery to remove the area of DCIS and a border of healthy tissue (a margin) around it.
+This is called breast conserving surgery, or a wide local excision (WLE) or sometimes a lumpectomy.

 After this surgery, you might have radiotherapy to the rest of the breast tissue if the DCIS cells look very abnormal (high grade).
-The radiotherapy treatment aims to kill off any abnormal cells that may still be within the breast tissue.
-Your doctor will discuss with you the possible benefits and risks of radiotherapy.
+The radiotherapy treatment aims to kill off any abnormal cells that might still be in the breast tissue.
+Your doctor or breast care nurse will discuss with you the possible benefits and risks of radiotherapy.

 You might have a mastectomy if:

-- the area of the DCIS in your breast is large
+- the area of the DCIS is large

-- you have small breasts and too much of the breast is affected by DCIS to make wide local excision possible
+- you have small breasts and too much of the breast is affected by DCIS to make breast conserving surgery possible

-Some trials suggest that taking tamoxifen after surgery for DCIS reduces the risk of it coming back (recurrence).
-And can reduce the number of further invasive breast cancers and DCIS.
-But in these trials, those taking tamoxifen did not live any longer that those who did not take it.
+Trials show that hormone therapy can reduce the number of further invasive breast cancers or DCIS.
+But in these trials, the people taking a hormone therapy tablet called tamoxifen did not live any longer than those who didn't take it.

 Trials and research

-Researchers are also trying to find out whether those with low or intermediate risk DCIS need to have treatment.
+Researchers are also trying to find out whether people with low or intermediate risk DCIS need to have treatment.

 Doctors would like to improve existing treatments as well as reduce the side effects.
-For example, one trial is trying to find out if internal radiotherapy (brachytherapy) is a good as external radiotherapy for DCIS.
+For example, one trial is trying to find out whether internal radiotherapy (brachytherapy) is as good as external radiotherapy for DCIS.